cnumr/best-practices/chapters/BP_015_en.md

 The choice of the right technologies is very important to save resources : select the most efficient ones, depending on the need and context.

-For instance, using static pages for a site which content doesn't change much allow it to be cached, and will avoid the deployment of application servers and databases.
+For instance, using static pages for a site which content doesn't change much and can be cached, and will not solicit application servers and databases.

 In the case of a dynamic website, the custom developments allow more relevant technical optimisations, and allow to use the strict minimum to answer the user's needs.